AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

    +++ API

-   1. Use the Edge Network API to send data to the desired datastream
+   1. Use the Edge Network API to send data to the desired datastream.

    +++